Controllability of Networked Sampled-data Systems

 with

 Then consider the associated sampled-data case.
-Assume that the sampling is performed on all control channels and transmission channels simultaneously by zero-order samplers.
+Assume that the sampling is performed on all control channels and transmission channels simultaneously by samplers with zero-order hold.
 Let $h$ be the sampling period, $t\in(kh,(k+1)h],k\in\mathbb{N}$.
 As a result, a corresponding sampled-data system of (\ref{con:multi_linear},\ref{con:multi_linear_details}) can be represented as follows:

 with